2015 Alberta general election: Results

 The PCs finished second in the popular vote, 53,099 votes ahead of the Wildrose.
 However, their caucus was decimated due to a near-total collapse in the major cities, as well as a more pronounced split in the right-of-centre vote.
 They were completely shut out in Edmonton, Lethbridge, and Red Deer, and lost 12 of their 20 seats in Calgary.
 Since the first-past-the-post system awards seats solely on the basis of plurality district contests (not by proportional representation), the PCs were knocked down to third place with 10 seats, and only two outside Calgary.
 This was further reduced to nine when Prentice disclaimed victory in his riding.
 The PCs were reduced to their smallest presence in the Legislative Assembly since 1967.
 With a few exceptions, their support in the cities transferred to the NDP, while their rural support moved to the Wildrose.
 All but three members of Prentice's cabinet were defeated.

 The Wildrose had its legislative caucus greatly reduced in 2014 when then-leader and Leader of the Official Opposition Danielle Smith and all but 5 Wildrose MLAs crossed the floor to sit with the governing PCs.
 In the 2015 general election, the party rebounded to 21 seats and retained Official Opposition status.
 All of their gains were in rural ridings taken from the PCs, and they failed to win a seat in Edmonton or Calgary.

 Greg Clark, leader of the Alberta Party, won the first ever seat for his party in the Legislative Assembly.
-He won a seats in Calgary.
+He won the seat of Calgary-Elbow.

 For the first time the NDP won a majority of seats in Calgary, taking 15 of the city's 26 seats.
 This centre-left success was deepened by a Liberal candidate and an Alberta Party candidate also scoring wins in that city.
 Such had not happened since 1921, when Labour candidates and Independents took seats there.